njtbot/zenbox/README.md

 I'm Zenbox.
 "Lightweight" (as in feature-devoid) homepage replacement that allows you to store persistent notes as your default homepage.

-30 minute hacky implementation.
-Lots of features to add to make this fun.

 Uses html5 local storage, so you better have a good browser.
 IE go away.

 ###Todo